Physical Fitness for the Family

 Healthy ideas for kids and adults to get fit together.

 As a parent, you are the best role model for your child.
 Kids often mimic what they see.
 And they’re fast learners.
-If you are active, you’ll inspire your kids to do the same.
+So, if you’re active, you’ll inspire your kids to be active too.

-Kids who get regular physical activity have better cardiovascular fitness and stronger bones and muscles.
+Kids who get regular physical activity have better heart and lung fitness than kids who are inactive.
+They have stronger bones and muscles.
 They have less body fat.
 They may even have fewer symptoms of anxiety and depression.
-Active kids are more likely to become healthy adults.
+On top of this, active kids are more likely to become healthy adults.

-Studies show that kids who feel supported by their families to be active are more likely to participate in physical activities.
+Studies show that kids who feel supported by their families to be active are more likely to take part in physical activities.

 Make time for activity.